eskimor/servant-subscriber/Readme.md

 Servant-subscriber enables you clients to subscribe to resources in your servant-api (an API endpoint).
-Servant-subscriber will then notify the client via a WebSocket connection whenever the resource changes, thus the client can easily stay up to date all the time.
+Servant-subscriber will then notify the client via a WebSocket connection whenever the resource changes, thus the client can easily stay up to date with a resource.

 ## Status